What You Should Know about Magento Payment Gateways

 Conclusion: Payment Gateways and Magento Ecommerce Success

-Security concerns aside though, your customers also care about countries and currencies, their favorite payment methods, and how well your payment processes perform on their chosen devices—all of which ride on your knowledge of Magento payment gateways, and how well you use that knowledge to make the right selections, decisions, and choices.
+We have explored some of the elements that make payment gateways so important to Magento users.
+Ultimately though, all these elements (security, shoppers’ preferences, and payment process performance) boil down to one critical factor in ecommerce success—consumers’ confidence.
+That one factor matters a lot, and nothing shakes a consumer’s confidence more than online shopping security fears.
+But security concerns aside, your customers also care about countries and currencies, their favorite payment methods, and how well your payment processes perform on their chosen devices.
+All of these factors ride on your knowledge of Magento payment gateways, and how well you use that knowledge to make the right decisions and choices.